jgpr-code/learn-the-language-kata/README.md

 # learn-the-language-kata

-A list of small tasks to get to exercise a newly learned programming language
+List of small tasks to exercise a newly learned programming language.
+This list should help anyone using it to get started with a new programming language for simple tasks.
+In particular it should enable usage for programming exercises like 'Advent of Code'

+## Language Tooling

+## File IO

+## Arithmetic Features

+## String Manipulations

+## Regex

+## Domain Modelling

+## Graph Algorithms

+## Modularity/Code Reuse

+## Unit Testing

+## Error Handling